 Due to their unique historical backgrounds, the UK and the USA have often been mentioned together.
 Speaking the same language, and how can they evolved into two distinct countries has always been a focus for many people.
 While digging deep into what shapes these two different countries, we also discover their unique charms.
-This blog will compare these two big countries in aspects of language, history, politics, society, culture and lifestyle.
+This blog will compare these two big countries and tell you the differences between UK and USA in terms of language, history, politics, society, culture and lifestyle.
 Keep reading and find out more!

 The language in United Kingdom vs United States reveals a funny truth: although speaking the same language–English, they are not exactly the “same”.
 People from the UK and the USA often make fun of each other’s language over centuries.
 American English and British English differ in their accents, grammar, spellings and meanings, etc.